sinkaroid/tomoe/README.md

 Then tell tomoe to resolve all the book ids from the JSON file.
 `tomoe --bulk doujin.json`

+## Pronunciation

+[`ja_JP`](https://www.localeplanet.com/java/ja-JP/index.html) • **to-moe** — commonly translated as "comma", is a comma-like swirl symbol used in Japanese mon.
+It closely resembles the usual form of a magatama.

 ## Legal

 This tool can be freely copied, modified, altered, distributed without any attribution whatsoever.
 However, if you feel like this tool deserves an attribution, mention it.
 It won't hurt anybody.

 > Licence: WTF.

-## Pronounciation

-[`ja_JP`](https://www.localeplanet.com/java/ja-JP/index.html) • **to-moe** — commonly translated as "comma", is a comma-like swirl symbol used in Japanese mon.
-It closely resembles the usual form of a magatama.

-## EoF

-All books from those third-party doujinboards are definitely illegal from original authors.
-Support the authors by buying the original book.